larubiano0/Probabilidad-Honores-Proyecto-Final/README.md

 Final project for Honors - Probability at Los Andes University, Colombia.

-Look PDF for more info (in Spanish)
+Look respuestas.pdf for more info (in Spanish)